Finish Your Basement with Mr. Remodeler

 Many years back, there was an artist called Mr. Remodeler with a challenging project.
-She had a basement that she wanted partitioned off into two rooms, similar to what was described in the paragraphs above.
+She had a basement that she wanted to be partitioned off into two rooms, similar to what was described in the paragraphs above.
 The challenge was she didn’t want to spend much money at all because she was going to use the space as her studio.

 She did, however, want it to feel finished.
 Bare concrete walls just wouldn’t give the feeling she desired.
 Our solution met her needs regarding both budget and ambiance

-The solution was to partition off one third of the basement for laundry and storage, and two thirds for the studio.
+The solution was to partition off one-third of the basement for laundry and storage, and two-thirds for the studio.